Feuerlabs/exometer/doc/README.md

 #### <a name="Creating_metrics">Creating metrics</a> ####

-A metric, can be created throuh a call to
+A metric, can be created through a call to

 ```erlang